rust-lang/mdBook/guide/src/for_developers/preprocessors.md

 For everything else, have a look [at the complete example][example].

 ## implementing a preprocessor with a different language
-The fact that MdBook utilizes stdin and stdout to communicate with the preprocessors, makes it easy for developers to implement them  in  a language different than rust.
+The fact that mdBook utilizes stdin and stdout to communicate with the preprocessors makes it easy to implement them in a language other than Rust.
 The following code shows how to implement a simple preprocessor in python, which will modify the content of the first chapter.
 The example will follow the configuration shown above with `preprocessor.foo.command` actually pointing to a  python script.
 The code of said script is below: